hci-a-if-its-2019/assignment-0-GSculerlor/README.md

 # Bad Design on osu-web
-Ganendra Afrasya - 05111640000071 - HIC-A
+Ganendra Afrasya - 05111640000071 - HCI-A

 ### Background

-osu-web is one of [osu!](https://osu.ppy.sh/) open source project from osu!dev.
-Since it's open source project and it's a transition phase between [old page](https://old.ppy.sh/), and new page with new design language created by [flyte](https://osu.ppy.sh/users/3103765), lot of page and design is neither half-implemented nor not follow the new design language.
-Here some of them that I found and I propose the change
+[osu-web](https://github.com/ppy/osu-web) is one of [osu!](https://osu.ppy.sh/) open source project from osu!dev.
+Since it's open source project and it's on transition phase between [old page](https://old.ppy.sh/) to new page, and new page with new design language created by [flyte](https://osu.ppy.sh/users/3103765), lot of page and design is neither half-implemented nor not follow the new design language.
+Here some of them that I found and I propose the change that "maybe" can make it better for user/player experiences when using osu-web

 #### No preview on edit post